 St Carthage’s Church is situated at 123 Royal Parade, Parkville, directly opposite residential colleges of The University of Melbourne

 St Carthage’s is central to many academics of Melbourne University and surrounds, welcoming current students and alumni of the University.
 We welcome and hold/sustain people from all walks of life.
-The congregation gathers from 132 suburbs of Melbourne.
+The congregation gathers from a wide range of suburbs across Melbourne as well from a wide diversity of cultural backgrounds.

 The first priority of the Parish is to provide a welcoming and caring community, an inclusive and inspiring liturgy, and commitment to social justice and Gospel values.